Frequently Asked Questions About Permanent Hair Removal

 Medical electrolysis devices destroy the hair growth cells with chemical or heat energy.
 All modalities equally destroy hair growth cells that cause hair growth.
 The modality used is the preference of the professional electrologist.
 Three modalities fall under the heading of electrolysis:

 Galvanic or electrolysis is a chemical process.
 The energy produces a chemical reaction in the hair follicle eliminating the hair growth cells.
 This method is widely used in multiple needle galvanic electrolysis, using up to 16 probes simultaneously.

 Thermolysis or short-wave produces heat.
 When this modality is used it heats and destroys the hair growth cells in the follicle.
-This modality can be applied in two ways: (1) flash method of thermolysis uses high intensity energy for less time in the follicle (2) the energy is used at lower intensity over a longer time.
+This modality can be applied in two ways: (1) the flash method of thermolysis uses high-intensity energy for less time in the follicle (2) the energy is used at a lower intensity over a longer time.

 The Blend method combines the galvanic and thermolysis methods.
 Thermolysis heats up the chemical reaction in the follicle destroying hair growth cells.

 Q) Why should I choose electrolysis over other hair removal methods?

 Answer: Electrolysis is the only true permanent hair removal method recognized by the FDA.